vfarcic/cncf-demo/manuscript/setup/dev.md

 #   them and execute `export INGRESS_HOST=[...]` with `[...]`
 #   being the selected IP.

-# Use the output to configure DNS domain
+# Use the output to configure DNS domain.
+Do this by going to
+#   your registrar and creating a DNS record of type 'A' with the
+#   value set to the IP address of your output.

 # Replace `[...]` with the domain (e.g., sillydemo.com).
 # If you do not have a domain, replace `[...]` with